EricKit/nest-user-auth/README.md

 Add the token to your headers `{"Authorization": "Bearer eyJhbGc..."}`

-Admin must be set manually as a string in permissions for a user, I'll add that soon.
+Admin must be set manually as a string in permissions for the first user (add `admin` to the permissions array).
+That person can then add admin to other users via a mutation.